Codingologist/Pokemon_CTP_Project_2024/README.md

 UPDATE DASHBOARD

 10/31/2024 Femi:
-Femi: Started to add functionality to the front-end of our application added some aesthetic/front end changes, which include but are not limited to:
+Started to add functionality to the front-end of our application added some aesthetic/front end changes, which include but are not limited to:
 Adding a title image
 Two buttons
 Color scheme changes